 Step 4 : Blend until creamy.
 Continue to blend the batter until it is running smoothly in the processor.
 Scrape down the sides a few times to ensure all the batter is well mixed.
 It should look creamy and light like the below picture.

 Step 5 : Fold in chocolate.
-Transfer the batter to a mixing bowl and fold in chocolate chips or chunks.
+Transfer the batter to a large mixing bowl and fold in chocolate chips or chunks.
 Serve the brownie batter in individual glasses with a spoon or transfer it to a large bowl to serve at a gathering.

 Expert tips